Norman “Sonny” Hugley did not grow up in Savannah, but after a day trip to Georgia’s First City in 1995, he knew he had

 The two-hour tour begins at Abe’s on Lincoln—Savannah’s coolest local bar, according to Sonny.
 It winds through the Colonial District of Savannah, which encompasses the northeast corner of the Historic District.
-In these charming, centuries-old neighborhoods, Sonny shares stories and points out historic landmarks, such as the last remaining wall that surrounded Savannah when it was a fortified city, as well as the the spot where the first cotton plant grew in The South and the church where slavery ended.
+In these charming, centuries-old neighborhoods, Sonny shares stories and points out historic landmarks.
+You will see the last remaining wall that surrounded Savannah when it was a fortified city.
+Ans, he takes you to spot where the first cotton plant grew in The South and the church where slavery ended.

 “Very dramatic events have taken place in history right here in Savannah that have not just affected the city, but the world.
 And that’s why it became fascinating to me.
 I realized how much of an impact, globally, Savannah has had during its existence,” Sonny said.
-“It’s the city that’s inspired me—the city has a story to tell and I’m just a mouthpiece for the city, just telling its story.”
+“It’s the city that’s inspired me—the city has a story to tell and I’m just a mouthpiece telling its story.”

 It ventures along Bay Street to the Colonial Park Cemetery, before ending in Johnson Square.
 As the tour progresses, Sonny shares how the city changed over time.
 From the original intent of James Edward Oglethorpe and the King of England envisioned Savannah.
 This vision was translated into what it is today—one of the largest ports in the United States.

 “I hope people come here and see the city the way I saw the city the first time I came here,” Sonny said.
 “There’s nothing I really do to change anyone’s experience in the city, I’m just going to point out a few things.”

 My City Savannah Tour is $25 per person and can accommodate up to 30 people.
 Tours take place Monday-Saturday at 11 a.m. starting at Abe’s on Lincoln, located at 17 Lincoln St., and private tours are available upon request.
 For more information about the tours or to make a reservation, call (912) 308-8976 or go to mycitysavannahtour.com.